 Overall, our top rated alcove bathtub is the American Standard 2973102.011.
 Living up to the high standards of the manufacturer, this model offers great length and width for larger users, is really easy to install, and is made from high quality materials throughout, helping it last a long time.

-The next best alcove bathtub on our list is the Kaldewei Cayono.
+One more best alcove bathtub on our list is the KOHLER K-1118-RA-0.
 Made from strong enameled steel, arguably among the best alcove bathtub material options on the market, it’s super sturdy and highly reliable, ready to resist rust, corrosion, stains, scratches, burns, and more as time goes by.

 Our third highest-rated alcove bathtub is the KINGSTON BRASS VTDE603122R.
 This is one of the deepest alcove tubs on the market, ideal for soaking, and it’s available at a really great price too, perfect for those who want comfort and luxury but don’t want to overspend on anything too fancy.